ViachKakovskyi/kakovskyi.github.io/_posts/2017/07-july/2017-07-24-hey-all-yall-intro-post.md

 - Data processing services
 - Software for testing other software
 - Infrastructure for software deployment and monitoring
-- Cloud services (someday I will share my definition of cloud, right?)
+- Cloud services (someday I will share my definition of _cloud_, right?)

 And I expect to add more things to the list over the years.
 Stay tuned.